Khayr al-Din al-Asadi: Life

 After the defeat of the Ottoman occupation of Syria, he was one of the first to teach Arabic at Farukia School.
-In 1923, he directed the play Independence (original: al-istiqlāl) to cultivate patriotism among students and form a resistance against the French colonization.
+In 1923, he directed the play Independence (original: al-istiqlāl) to cultivate patriotism among students and form a resistance against French colonialism.
 During the play, a piece of gunpowder exploded in his hand, and that led to the amputation of his hand.
 He later quit Farukia School to teach Arabic at Haigazian School.

 His father, Sheikh Omar Al Asadi, died in 1940.
 This impacted his life and made him turn to Sufi books such as, Abu al-Najib Suhrawardi, Abu Ishaq al-Shirazi, Ibn Arabi and Al-Hallaj.
 In 1945, Khayr al-Din al-Asadi became ill and decided to give his huge library away to a charity.
 He was persuaded by the then Governor of Aleppo Ihsan al-Sharif, mayor Majd al-Din al-Jabiri and the director of the National Library of Aleppo Omar Abu Risha to entrust his books to the National Library for a sum of money.

 In 1950, he was elected Secretary of Al Adeyat Archaeological Society and remained in that position until his death.

 In 1956, he quit his position as a teacher at the Arab-French Institute during the Suez Crisis against Egypt.

 In 1961, poet Sulaiman al-Issa recommended that Al-Asadi be nominated for the State Recognition Award, but he never received the award during his lifetime.

 In 1971, he moved to a nursing home in Aleppo and died there on 29 December 1971.

 Al-Asadi was a member of the Arab Writers Union and Al Adeyat Archaeological Society.
 As he was interested in collecting antiquities, artifacts, pictures and music recordings, in 1951, he began working on his encyclopedia and finished it in 1956, when he continued his scientific expeditions visiting Yugoslavia, Hungary, Bulgaria and Austria.
 He also visited the North African region traveling to Libya, Tunisia, Morocco, and Spain.

 Works

 He left many antiquities, but mostly manuscripts.
 In addition to what was previously mentioned, his works include: The Rules of Arabic Writing (original: Mawsūʻat Ḥalab al-muqāranah) and a poetry book he called Songs of the Sufi Dome.

 His biggest achievement is said to be Comparative Encyclopedia of Aleppo; an encyclopedia of linguistics that took him 30 years to make. al-Asadi compiled Aleppo's intangible heritage of sayings, proverbs, customs, and news, and examined Aleppo Dialect in depth.
+The first edition of the encyclopedia was published by the University of Aleppo in 1981, nearly a decade after his death.

-His works also include a manuscript, Aleppo's Neighborhoods and Markets, which was edited by Abd al-Fattah Qal'aji and published by the Syrian Ministry of Culture in 1984.
+His works also include a manuscript, Aleppo's Neighborhoods and Markets, which was edited by Abd al-Fattah Qal'aji, and published by the Syrian Ministry of Culture in 1984.